Thomas Wayne: Background

-In many of the modern interpretations of the character, such as those by Frank Miller and Jeph Loeb, Thomas Wayne is portrayed as having been a somewhat distant, stern father, bestowing more kindness and generosity on his patients than his own son.
+In many modern interpretations of the character, such as those by Frank Miller and Jeph Loeb, Thomas Wayne is portrayed as having been a somewhat distant, stern father, bestowing more kindness and generosity on his patients than his own son.

 In Batman: The Long Halloween, a flashback reveals that Thomas Wayne saved the life of gangster Carmine Falcone.
 Falcone's father Vincent Falcone came to Wayne Manor and begged Thomas to save his dying son, who had been shot by rival gangster Luigi Maroni.
 Thomas wanted to take the younger Falcone to the hospital, but Vincent insisted that nobody know about the shooting; the surgery was thus performed in the dining room with Alfred assisting.
 After saving Carmine's life, he was offered a reward or favor, but refused to accept any form of payment.
 Unbeknownst to Thomas, young Bruce watched this all in silence from afar.
 Years later, Bruce contemplates whether Gotham would have been better off had his father let Falcone die; Alfred replies that Thomas would have helped anyone in need.

 In Superman/Batman #50, it is revealed that, while on a drive with a pregnant Martha Wayne, Thomas witnesses a strange object fall to Earth.
 As he inspects it, Thomas' consciousness is transported to Krypton, and presented in a holographic form.
 There, he encounters Jor-El, wishing to know what kind of a world Earth is, as it is one of many possible candidates for him to send his son Kal-El to.
-Thomas tells Jor-El that the people of Earth aren't perfect, but are essentially a good and kind race, who would raise the child right, convincing Jor-El to send Kal-El there.
+Thomas tells Jor-El that the people of Earth are not perfect, but are essentially a good and kind race, who would raise the child right, convincing Jor-El to send Kal-El there.
 Upon returning to his body, Thomas uses the technology in the Kryptonian probe to revitalize a failing Wayne Enterprises.
 Years later, the alien technology would be the basis of much of Batman's crimefighting technology.
 Thomas recorded his encounter in a diary, which was discovered by Bruce in the present day.